 Among the few things that have remained constant in the station is the outlet of Higginbothams.
 M Raju, the manager of the store at Central, began his career delivering newspapers to the store and has seen the place change over the last many years.
 “It has been a huge experience interacting with readers from different parts of the country, who stop by this shop to get a book before they embark on their journey.
 Since we are at a station, our sales have not been impacted by the trend of online shopping, as people prefer buying a book just a few minutes before their journey,” he says.
 The change in the lifestyle of passengers has adversely affected the likes of Murugan.
 “Earlier, people carried bulky trunks and hold-alls and not everyone could lift them alone.
 More than 600 coolies worked here at that time.
 Today, most passengers come with trolley bags and hence, we get very less work to do.
 The number of coolies has come down to a little over 300,” says the septuagenarian, who excuses himself as another train arrives at the platform.

 Handling a station like this poses numerous challenges.
 “In times of calamities like flood or rail mishaps, it becomes difficult to manage the situation as such natural occurances are not predictable.
-There is likely to be around 1,80,000 passengers in the station at a given point and all of them will be looking for information and some arrangement at the station.
+There are likely to be around thousands of passengers in the station at a given point and all of them will be looking for information and some arrangement at the station.
 Getting things done on time is a challenge,” says a railway official.
 The increased traffic has also made the station stuffy during the peak hours.
 “The number of terminuses should be increased in Chennai.
 Perambur and Beach stations should be explored as alternatives,” he says.

 A few minutes away from the Central is another major terminus – Egmore.
 Built in the gothic style, with imposing domes and corridors, Chennai Egmore railway station was earlier a fort called Egmore Redo.
 Fifty-one year old Karuppaiah, says he has been around the station ever since he was born as his father and grandfather worked as coolies at the station.
 “The place where the station now stands was earlier used by the British to store their ammunition.
 Later the land was purchased and railway construction began in 1905.
 In June 1908 the station was opened to the public,” he says.